Every day, I use a to-do list. I have career items, chores, personal goals – everything laid out one week at a time.

 Are you an avid planner?
 I am.
-I have planners, lists and workbooks all over my house.
-However, when I think about where I want to be in my career in five years, it is hard for me to realistically imaging what my life will look like.
+I have planners, lists, and workbooks all over my house.
+However, when I think about where I want to be in my career in five years, it is hard for me to realistically imagine what my life will look like.
 That is why a career plan is SO important.

 I have provided a free worksheet here if you need a place to start.
-Jot down key career facts about where you are now, write out aspects of your career that you want to be in existence in two years’ time, then in the middle brainstorm activities that will help you get from Point A to Point B.
+Jot down key career facts about where you are now, write out aspects of your career that you want to be in existence in two years’ time, and then brainstorm activities that will help you get from Point A to Point B in the middle area.

 Note: You are NOT carving this plan in stone.
 Life happens.
 Being flexible and adaptable is actually really important when advancing your career, so give yourself that same wiggle room.
 As dreams and current positions change, update your plan.

 Not unlike the 100 Dreams exercise, the goal of a career plan is to prioritize what you need to be doing to achieve your career goals.
 You will hopefully see some of the 100 Dreams items appear on this worksheet; and on your plan, you can get in-depth about what those dreams look like and how you will achieve them.

 Out of the three activities, this is definitely the most time-consuming… but it is also the most insightful.
 Have you ever kept a time log for a week?
 I have.
 And it was EYE-OPENING.